XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 Advancing the program is one of the company’s priority drug-development initiatives for 2021.

-Ultimately, XPhyto Therapeutics (OTC: XPHYF) has the real potential to bring powerful one-two punches in the fight to defeat two significant global diseases.
+Ultimately, XPhyto Therapeutics (OTCQB: XPHYF) has the real potential to bring powerful one-two punches in the fight to defeat two significant global diseases.

 Psychedelic drugs – the future of mental health therapy